SAP Analytics Cloud: Planning on Non-Posted Characteristic Combinations

 DATA([d/SALES_ORG] = [d/CUSTOMER].[p/ATTR_SALES_ORG], [d/CUSTOMER_GROUP] = [d/CUSTOMER].[p/ATTR_CUSTOMER_GROUP]) = 1

-As described above, this "Data Action" creates the corresponding rows in the facts table with the "dummy" value 1 (any other value can also be used) based on the stored entity combinations of the Customer dimension.
+As described above, this "Data Action" creates the corresponding rows in the fact table based on the stored entity combinations of the Customer dimension, using the "dummy" value 1 (any other arbitrary value can also be used).

-The "dummy" characteristic is now added for the account dimension in the story table and can also be hidden immediately, as it is only intended to span the "planning grid".
+The "dummy" characteristic is now added for the Account dimension in the story's table and can be immediately hidden, as its sole purpose is to establish the "Planning Grid".

-Now the table in the story only shows the permitted combinations as required:
+Now, the table in the story displays only the permitted combinations, as required:

-The fact that planning is now based on booked "dummy" values also has other advantages, e.g. for filtering, but this aspect will not be discussed further in this blog.
+The fact that planning is now based on posted "dummy" values also offers additional advantages, for instance, in filtering.
+However, this aspect will not be further elaborated upon in this blog.

 Conclusion

-As the implementation example above shows, SAC offers various options for planning the requirement for "unbooked" entity combinations.
-In particular, the function to define "user-defined attributes" on a dimension proves to be very helpful in this context.
-In the example, validation rules were used not only at model level to ensure that only the combinations available in the attributes could be planned.
-The same attribute information could also be used to span a "planning grid" with the help of a self-defined data action, so that the input screen only provides the valid entity combinations for display.
+As demonstrated by the implementation example presented above, SAC offers various possibilities for planning on "unposted" entity combinations.
+Particularly, the functionality to define "Custom Attributes" on a dimension proves highly beneficial in this context.
+Thus, in the example, validation rules not only ensured at the model level that only combinations present in the attributes could be planned.
+The same attribute information could also be utilized to create a "Planning Grid" with a self-defined Data Action, thereby ensuring that the input mask only presents valid entity combinations for display.

 Author: Michael Wilk